|

 Ranthambore tiger reserve's

-romantic setting, with a 1000 year old abandoned fortress, turquoise lakes and especially it's `friendly' tigers have made Ranthambore a popular destination for wildlife film makers.
+romantic setting, with a 1000 year old abandoned fortress, turquoise lakes and especially it's friendly tigers have made Ranthambore a popular destination for tourists and wildlife film makers.

-Tigers are readily observed during daylight, hunting or lazing about, oblivious of jeep-loads of tourists and their cameras.
+Tigers are often observed during daylight, lazing about or hunting, oblivious of jeep-loads of visitors and their cameras.

-Ranthambore was once the private hunting grounds of the Maharajas of Jaipur and it's royal heritage manifests itself in the picturesque hunting lodges, chhatris and
+Ranthambore tiger reserve was once the private hunting grounds of the Maharajas of Jaipur and it's royal heritage manifests itself in the picturesque hunting lodges, chhatris and

 old fortifications that dot the park.